 Now I’m still a little unsure of LinkedIn.
 But I have a profile which I keep up to date and makes sure my current CV is always up on there.
 I have been contacted by employers and they also have some great jobs boards.
 So it’s worth spending some time on creating a profile and signing up for their jobs alerts.

 Teach English – TEFL Job Search

 The number 1 job that most English speakers do abroad is teaching English.
 There are so many jobs available to qualified English teachers, and some that will employ you even if you aren’t qualified.
 Although having done my TEFL course and taught English I really wouldn’t recommend taking on a teaching job without any training at all.
 To get you TEFL is pretty easy, not too expensive and there are some courses you can do 100% online!
 I personally did a 150 course with 3 days in a classroom with other students.

 If you think you want to go down this route then I would highly recommend doing a course with Premier TEFL.
 The not only have a great range of courses including some blended courses where you study online and in a classroom.
 But they also have a whole range of internships you can apply for all over the world and their own jobs board where you can search for jobs.

-I love Workaway and although you do have to pay a small annual fee to be a member it is worth it as there are so many great opportunities listed.
-I have met some of my best travel buddies doing work away.
-Some of my friends have found incredible deals when in exchange for a few hours work a day they have lived in a jungle retreat with 3 meals and day, accommodation and free tours.
-You may not get paid but if you have some income or savings volunteering with Workaway care really make your money go far.
-I wrote a whole post on Workaway you can read here.
+I love Workpackers!
+And although you do have to pay a annual fee to be a member it is worth it as there are so many great opportunities listed.
+I have met some of my best travel buddies doing this.
+Some of my friends have found incredible deals when in exchange for a few hours work a day.
+Seriously I know people who have lived in a jungle retreat with 3 meals and day, accommodation, and free tours.
+You may not get paid, but if you have some income or savings volunteering with Workpackers care really make your money go far.
+I wrote a whole post on Workpackers you can read here.